mauroxavierneto/final_fight_cmm2/README.md

 Changelog:

+2021-07-13
+- Fixed controller auto-detection start routine
+- Fixed I2C error when none controller was connected
+- Fixed control type selection in the game menu
+- Fixed the control detection in-game
+- Removed white start screen used to sincronize capture card for YouTube video

 2021-07-12
 - Fixed the final cutscenes to the players jump backward to avoid foreground artifacts
 - Fixed Damnd laughing outside the screen